cod3licious/nlputils/README.rst

 - ``ml_utils.py``: helper function to perform a cross-validation.
 - ``knn_classifier.py``: based on a similarity matrix, perform k-nearest-neighbors classification.
 - ``embedding.py``: based on a similarity matrix, project data points to 2D with classical scaling or t-SNE.
 - ``visualize.py``: helper functions to create a plot of the dataset based on the 2D embedding.
-This can create a json file which can be used with d3.js to create an interactive visualization of the data.
+This can also create a json file, which can be used with d3.js to create an interactive visualization of the data.

 examples
 --------

-additional dependencies: sklearn, matplotlib
+additional dependencies: sklearn

 In the iPython Notebook at |examples/examples.ipynb|_ are several examples on how to use the above described library components.